Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 Alaska is the land of adventure, but that doesn’t mean there HAS to be a long hike involved if you don’t want there to be!!
 There are tons of easily-accessible Alaska elopement locations for anybody who either doesn’t want to hike a ton, or has a physical mobility limitation & can’t necessarily hike 5 miles to get to a viewpoint.
 Today I’m giving you 10 amazing easily-accessible spots in Alaska that will still get you beautiful views for your elopement, session, or just your visit to AK!

-(Just keep in mind that not all of these locations would necessarily be as accessible in the winter due to Alaska’s climate!)
+(Just keep in mind that not all of these locations would necessarily be as accessible in the winter due to Alaska’s climate and snow fall!)

 Note about permits: Many of these locations are within Alaska state parks, which often require you to get a Special Use Permit in order to get married.
 I recommend reaching out to the Division of Parks & Outdoor Recreation to ask about permit needs depending on the details & location of your elopement!